Germany: 45 officers injured dispersing Berlin rally against coronavirus curbs | DW | 02.08.2020

 The number of infections in Germany has been on the rise recently, with 955 new cases recorded on Saturday and 870 on Friday.

-The surge has been attributed to the public becoming negligent on hygiene and social distancing rules, according to the Robert Koch Institute, the German government's disease control and prevention agency.
+The surge has been attributed to more socializing, summer travel and the public becoming negligent on social distancing rules, according to the Robert Koch Institute, the German government's disease control and prevention agency.

 js,dj/mm (AFP, dpa)